Student Sexual Misconduct Policy

 All University personnel should refer sexual assault survivors to the Women’s Educational Center or the Campus Counselor.

 University Disciplinary Process

-The survivor has the right to pursue the University judicial process against an accused student assailant through the Student Code of Conduct and the Residence Hall Judicial Process.
+The survivor has the right to pursue the University conduct process against an accused student assailant through the Student Code of Conduct.
 The procedures a survivor may follow to pursue University action against a faculty or staff member are dependent upon the accused’s employment status.
-The University commits itself to providing judicial and disciplinary processes that are sensitive, supportive, expedient, and respectful of the individual rights of all involved.
+The University commits itself to providing processes that are sensitive, supportive, expedient, and respectful of the individual rights of all involved.
 Both the survivor and the accused have the right to be accompanied by a support person through every phase of the process.
 Student survivors may choose to change University housing and academic arrangements, if such changes are reasonably available, without academic penalty.

-Possible sanctions for students resulting from the University’s judicial process range from formal reprimands and community service to suspension and expulsion.
+Possible sanctions for students resulting from the University’s conduct process range from formal reprimands and community service to suspension and expulsion.
 Possible sanctions for faculty and staff range from reprimands to termination of employment.
-Both the accuser and the accused shall be informed of the outcome of the campus disciplinary process.
+Both the accuser and the accused shall be informed of the outcome of the campus conduct process.

 In addition to the University’s judicial process and those disciplinary procedures applicable to faculty and staff, the survivor has the right to pursue criminal prosecution and/or civil litigation.
 The Department of Public Safety is available to provide assistance and information on criminal prosecution.
 The University is committed to providing full and prompt cooperation and assistance in notifying the proper law enforcement personnel if the survivor so chooses.
 The survivor has the right to pursue all legal and disciplinary remedies and counseling services without academic penalty.